tgxs002/software-engineering-hw4/README.md

 # CSV parser & twitter analyzer

 > ## This repository is for homework submission, not for general use.
-I will not be maintained, will be closed ASAP.
+It will not be maintained, will be closed ASAP.

 ## Team Members
 - Xiaoshi Wu